-Designed to be completed in a minimum of four full-length semesters, students who major in Public Health take a variety of courses covering the five core areas of public health, including behavioral sciences, health administration, research, environmental health and epidemiology.
+Designed to be completed in a minimum of four full-length semesters, students who major in Public Health take a variety of courses covering the core areas of public health, including behavioral sciences, health administration, research, environmental health and epidemiology.

 Working closely with an academic advisor, students may focus their elective course choices in several specialized areas or may select a variety of elective offerings to explore several different areas of public health.
 Students further explore their interests in the field of public health through the completion of a 6-credit, 240-hour internship during their final semester of study.